Postsecondary Adult and Continuing Education (PACE) Specialization

 To develop adult educators who are able to anticipate and respond to the changing developmental issues of diverse adult learners, organizations, and communities.

-PACE guiding principles and values
+PACE guiding principles

 The PACE specialty is guided by a specific set of principles and values that is incorporated into course content and interactions: